thecodecrate/expo-audio-hooks/README.md

 A better approach for this is to detect the command was ignored (`catch` block) and set a `setTimeout` to retry again in 500ms, but only once.
 If an exception occurs while retrying, it triggers another try in 500ms and so on.

 This is less resource-intensive than always be checking every 500ms.

+Alternatively, we could use EventEmitter and write an observer to detect when `_loaded` status becomes true and retry the command (instead of blindly retrying in 500ms).

 ## License